 G, A, B, C, D, E, F#, G

-What makes the G major scale unique is that it includes only one sharp note, which is F#.
-All the other notes in the scale are white keys on the piano.
-To play this scale, you’ll start from G and move through the sequence, with F# being the only black key involved.
+The G major scale includes only one sharp note, F#.
+All the other notes in the scale are natural (white keys on the piano).
+To play this scale, you’ll start from G and move alphabetically through the sequence, with F# being the only black key.

-The pattern of the G major scale follows a specific combination of whole steps (W) and half steps (H), which creates its distinct sound.
+The musical interval pattern of the G major scale follows a specific combination of whole steps (W) and half steps (H), which creates its distinct sound.
 For the G major scale, the pattern is:

 W – W – H – W – W – W – H